naver/searchad-apidoc/README.md

 Date: April, 12, 2018 (thursday) 01:00 AM - April, 12, 2018 (thursday) 07:00 AM

+(Korea Standard Time, The inspection time may vary depending on the conditions.)

 2nd Inspection

 Date: April, 19, 2018 (thursday) 03:00 AM - April, 19, 2018 (thursday) 07:00 AM

 (Korea Standard Time, The inspection time may vary depending on the conditions.)

 API service will be suspended during the inspection period.